Omni Calculator logo

 If you want to look at various examples of rounding to the nearest thousandth, look at the lowest part of the calculator.
 Additionally, in the following section, we present how to perform the rounding process manually, and in the FAQ section, an example of rounding 38.7165 to the nearest thousandth.

-How to round to the nearest thousandth? – with examples
+How to round to the nearest thousandth? – and examples

 Rounding to the nearest thousandth implies approximating to three decimals by following these steps: